 You may consider getting professional help when training a Great Pyrenees.

-Health concerns
+Health conditions

 Dogs have many health issues.
 Check with the vet for the following health concerns common to Great Pyrenees:

-- Abnormal development of the hip socket.
+- Abnormal development of the hip socket, which can lead to hip dysplasia.

-- Inverted eyelids
+- Inverted eyelids.

 - Addison’s disease.

-Apart from these health issues, the Great Pyrenees are renowned for their ability to tolerate pain.
 Inspect the dog regularly and check for injuries and pain points.

 Diet

-The Great Pyrenees are easy feeders.
-Serve him a cup or three of dry, high-quality dog food twice a day.
-The amount of food varies with age, size, and level of activity.
+The amount of food varies with age, size, and activity level.
 Have plenty of treats on standby.
 They work wonders in bending the dog’s strong will.
-You can consult with a veterinarian concerning special diets for a specific dog.

 If you plan on adopting a Great Pyrenees, stick to reputable breeders, and you may avoid many health and temperament issues.
 Here is a review of the pros and cons to help you decide.